ar-51/ar-51.github.io/docs/New Unreal Project/Adding A New Character in Unreal.md

 ## Prerequisites
-Make sure the sdk is in the scene (drag the blueprint).
+Make sure the SDK is in the scene (drag the blueprint).
-And that the unreal project is set-up correctly.
+And that the unreal project is set up correctly.

 ### Step 1: Import FBX